 If I’m looking for someone on a census record, I normally search Ancestry first.
 I prefer the way they display the search results.
 I find it quicker to identify the individual I’m looking for among the results.
 I’ll only turn to FMP for an address search.

 If I’m doing a general search for an individual across multiple data sets, I use FMP’s ‘search all’ function.
 You can search all records at Ancestry too.
 I just find FMP’s gives more targeted results.
 I also use FMP for searches of marriage registrations.
 It’s better at pairing up spouses.
 For parish marriages, I’ll search FMP but if I find a result I’ll then go look for it on Ancestry.
 This is simply because I prefer the way Ancestry allows you to view both original image and transcription at the same time.
 I also prefer its source layout.
-It’s easier for me to copy and paste into my genealogy package (RootsMagic).
+It’s easier for me to copy and paste into my desktop genealogy software.

 Are you still there?
 I know this has been a long post.
 I hope that I’ve illustrated that the question “which is better” is somewhat of a nonsense.
 Which site you’ll use largely depends on what data you want to access and your search results display preferences.
 One site is not better than the other.
 They are totally different offerings.
 Don’t get me wrong, in an ideal world, I’d love to marry off Ancestry and Find My Past.
 They’ walk off together, into the sunset, sharing their site features and records.
 FMP would be up to date with DNA and Ancestry would have fabulous customer service.